-Eliminating volatility by applying artificial constraints moves complex systems from Mediocistan (governed by Gaussian distribution) to Extremestan (systems that follow fat-tail distributions or power laws).
+Eliminating volatility by applying artificial constraints moves complex systems from Mediocristan (governed by Gaussian distribution) to Extremistan (systems that follow fat-tail distributions or power laws).
 In Extremistan, Black Swans are more frequent and more impactful.

-Nassim Nicholas Taleb is a Lebanese-American statistician, economist, and former trader and risk analyst who is currently a distinguished professor at New York University’s Polytechnic School of Engineering.
+Nassim Nicholas Taleb is a Lebanese-American statistician, economist, former trader and risk analyst, and distinguished professor at New York University’s Polytechnic School of Engineering.

 Taleb is a highly influential thinker in economics, finance, and risk management, and his work has been widely cited and discussed in academic circles and the popular press.

 He is also known for his criticism of mainstream economics and the limitations of traditional risk management methods.
 He has a large following on social media.
 He is known for his engaging and often contrarian views on various topics related to complex systems, decision-making, and human behaviour.

 - Fooled by Randomness: The Hidden Role of Chance in Life and in the Markets (2001)

 - The Black Swan: The Impact of the Highly Improbable (2007)

 - The Bed of Procrustes: Philosophical and Practical Aphorisms (2010)